Professional turning has become more accessible throughout the years.

 This model is an excellent choice for you if you want to use different accessories.
 Both the tailstock and the spindle allow you to use additional accessories.

 And finally, we believe that this is an excellent choice if you're getting into woodturning.
-It has just about everything that you can expect from a lathe machine to get the job done.
+It has just about everything that you can expect from a high quality wood lathe to get the job done.

 Pros